Archiehehe/SnapJudgement/README.md

 ### 1. Enter a Ticker
 Users input a single stock ticker (e.g. `AAPL`, `DDOG`, `NVDA`).
+- Or browse **700+ companies** by sector for exploration

+The browse list is curated for fast discovery, while search supports any public ticker.

 ### 2. Receive a Structured Brief
 SnapJudgement generates a vertically ordered brief with clearly separated sections: